 The SURE program provides stipends for students to conduct 2 months of full-time (40 hours/week) summer research under the supervision of a UT-Austin Department of Psychology faculty member.
 A $2500 stipend, including room and board, are provided for students attending universities outside of Travis county.
-For students currently enrolled at a university in Travis county, room and board are not provided, however the student will receive a $2000 stipend.
+For students currently enrolled at a university in Travis county, room and board are not provided, however the student will also receive a $2500 stipend.
 The SURE program will run from approximately June 1 to July 31.
 This is a full-time research program which offers an intensive research experience to students with a keen interest in some field in which a member of the Department of Psychology works.
 All participants will be assigned a graduate student mentor.
 The program also includes a number of social activities as well as special seminars and sessions related to research and graduate programs.

 Students will present their work at the end-of-the-program poster session.
 Students will also have opportunities to make oral presentations of their work during the course of their participation and access to the department’s computer facility in order to facilitate the successful completion of their projects.
 For students enrolled at universities outside of Travis county, housing is provided; additionally, these students are reimbursed for travel to and from Austin (up to $250).